kieuminhhuu/Financial-Bank-Loan-Report-PBI/README.md

 ## Analysis & Visualization
 1. Summary Page
 ![summary](https://github.com/user-attachments/assets/cd615676-80e7-4ac2-9592-d020238c2fd1) <br />
-- Tổng hồ sơ vay (Total Loan Applications):
+- Total Loan Applications:
-  - 38.6K đơn vay đã được xử lý.
+  - 38.6K loan applications processed.
-  - Số lượng đơn vay tăng 6.9% so với tháng trước (MoM), điều này cho thấy nhu cầu vay vốn đang tăng lên.
+  - The number of loan applications increased by 6.9% compared to the previous month (MoM), which shows that the demand for loans is increasing.
-  - Số lượng đơn vay trong tháng hiện tại (MTD) là 4.3K, có thể tiếp tục tăng vào cuối tháng
+  - The number of loan applications in the current month (MTD) is 4.3K, which may continue to increase by the end of the month
-- Hồ sơ vay tốt và xấu (Good vs Bad Loans):
+- Good vs Bad Loans:
-  - 86.2% của các khoản vay được xem là Good Loans (khoảng 33.2K đơn), cho thấy tỷ lệ nợ xấu thấp chỉ 13.8% (khoảng 5.3K đơn là Bad Loans).
+  - 86.2% of the loans were considered Good Loans (about 33.2K applications), showing a low NPL ratio of only 13.8% (about 5.3K applications were Bad Loans).
-  - Tổng số tiền nhận từ các khoản vay tốt là $435.8M, trong khi tổng số tiền nhận từ các khoản vay xấu là $37.3M
+  - The total amount received from Good Loans was $435.8M, while the total amount received from Bad Loans was $37.3M
-- Lãi suất trung bình (Average Interest Rate):
+- Average Interest Rate:
-  - Lãi suất trung bình là 12.05%, tăng nhẹ 3.5% so với tháng trước
+  - Average interest rate is 12.05%, a slight increase of 3.5% compared to last month
-  - Điều này có thể do chính sách ngân hàng hoặc tình hình thị trường tài chính thay đổi, nhưng vẫn trong mức chấp nhận được cho các khoản vay cá nhân hoặc doanh nghiệp nhỏ
+  - This may be due to changes in banking policy or financial market conditions, but is still within acceptable levels for personal or small business loans
-- DTI trung bình (Average DTI - Debt-to-Income Ratio):
+- Average DTI - Debt-to-Income Ratio:
-  - Tỷ lệ DTI trung bình là 13.33%, cho thấy hầu hết người vay có mức nợ không quá cao so với thu nhập, dấu hiệu cho thấy rủi ro về nợ xấu vẫn được kiểm soát
+  - The average DTI ratio is 13.33%, indicating that most borrowers have debt levels that are not too high compared to their income, a sign that the risk of bad debt is still under control.
-- Phân tích theo mục đích vay (Loan Applications by Purpose):
+- Loan Applications by Purpose:
-  - Mục đích vay phổ biến nhất là Debt consolidation với 18K đơn vay, cho thấy nhiều người vay đang tìm cách quản lý nợ hiện tại
+  - The most popular loan purpose is Debt consolidation with 18K applications, indicating that many borrowers are looking to manage existing debt
-  - Các mục đích khác như Credit card (5K), Home improvement (3K), và Small business (2K) cũng đáng chú ý
+  - Other purposes such as Credit card (5K), Home improvement (3K), and Small business (2K) are also notable
-- Thời hạn khoản vay (Loan Applications by Term):
+- Loan Applications by Term:
-  - Phần lớn các khoản vay có kỳ hạn 60 tháng (73.2%) so với 36 tháng (26.8%), cho thấy người vay có xu hướng lựa chọn thời hạn dài hơn, có thể để giảm áp lực thanh toán tiền lãi hàng tháng
+  - The majority of loans have a term of 60 months (73.2%) compared to 36 months (26.8%), indicating that borrowers tend to choose longer terms, possibly to reduce the pressure of monthly interest payments
 2. Overview Page
 ![detail](https://github.com/user-attachments/assets/ba2aaef6-3f9f-4440-89bb-c58ed3a2c1bf) <br />
-- Tăng trưởng hồ sơ vay theo tháng (Loan Applications by Month):
+- Loan Applications by Month:
-  - Số lượng đơn vay tăng dần qua các tháng trong năm.
-Từ tháng 1 với 2.3K đơn, đến tháng 12 là 4.3K, cho thấy nhu cầu vay vốn tăng đều đặn
+  - The number of loan applications increased gradually over the months of the year.
+From January with 2.3K applications, to December with 4.3K, showing a steady increase in loan demand
-- Hồ sơ vay vốn theo thời gian làm việc(Loan Applications by Employee Length):
+- Loan Applications by Employee Length:
-  - Nhóm có thời gian làm việc 10+ năm chiếm 8.9K đơn vay, nhiều nhất trong tất cả các nhóm, cho thấy những người có công việc ổn định thường có xu hướng vay nhiều hơn.
+  - The group with 10+ years of work experience accounted for 8.9K loan applications, the most of all groups, showing that people with stable jobs tend to borrow more.
-  - Nhóm có thời gian làm việc dưới 1 năm chiếm 4.6K đơn vay, cho thấy ngay cả những người mới đi làm cũng có nhu cầu vay vốn, có thể để thanh toán nợ hoặc chi phí sinh hoạt.
+  - The group with less than 1 year of work experience accounted for 4.6K loan applications, showing that even people who have just started working have a need for loans, possibly to pay off debts or cover living expenses.
-- Phân tích theo hình thức sở hữu nhà (Home Ownership):
+- Analysis by Home Ownership:
-  - Người thuê nhà chiếm phần lớn đơn vay (18.4K so với 17.2K của người thế chấp nhà). Điều này có thể chỉ ra rằng những người thuê nhà có xu hướng cần vay để quản lý các chi phí sinh hoạt hoặc nợ, trong khi người sở hữu nhà có thể vay để trả nợ hoặc vay để mua nhà
+  - Renters accounted for the majority of loan applications (18.4K compared to 17.2K of mortgage holders).
+This may indicate that renters tend to need to borrow to manage living expenses or debt, while homeowners may borrow to pay off debt or borrow to buy a home.
 3. Detail Page
 ![overview](https://github.com/user-attachments/assets/4d78ddca-b7af-4faa-88ce-2a3cefef745f) <br />